HDest-Community/Ugly-as-Sin/medical/readme.md

 Note: If the wound you're operating on is bandaged, you can hold Fire to rip it off. (or AltFire in the bandage tool)

+Fun fact: If you're operating on someone else, you're more likely to be a bit more efficient! (trust me it makes sense)

 ## Credits
  - bunyear/Tapwave: Made the trauma kit tool sprites